 Remove the chops from pan and put on a warm plate.
 Continue to reduce juices in pan by half.
 Pour over the chops and serve immediately.

 Garnish with watercress, tomatoes and avocado.

-I served the pork chops with Green Beans with Roasted Corn and Green Onions by Guy Fieri.
-This has to be one of my favorite ways to serve corn as I can’t seem to find anyone else who enjoys creamed corn like I do.
+I served the pork chops with Guy’s recipe for Green Beans with Roasted Corn and Green Onions.
+This has to be one of my favorite ways to serve corn, but I can’t seem to find anyone else who enjoys creamed corn like I do.
 Its so light and delicious.
 I limited the green beans and red onion as I knew I would be the only one eating them.
 I did it up with the corn though.

 Well, kind of… The grill broke while heating so I did boil the corn for a few minutes as opposed to roasting it on the grill.
 Works just as well.